Nantucket during the American Revolutionary War era: Neutrality

 By 1776, although the leading citizens of Nantucket had demonstrated their commitment to neutrality in both their actions and their written responses to the Provincial Congress, both sides of the war exerted some pressure to favor them.
-After some prominent Quaker families moved to the mainland with the onset of hostilities and with them the cordial relations with the English, regarding the whale-oil trade.
-Nantucket sent a committee of Benjamin Tucker, Timothy Folger, William Rotch, and Samuel Starbuck was immediately sent to Newport, Rhode Island and New York City to parlay with British commanders so that trade could continue unmolested.
+After some prominent Quaker families moved to the mainland with the onset of hostilities and with them their cordial relations with the British regarding the whale-oil trade.
+Nantucket sent a committee of Benjamin Tucker, Timothy Folger, William Rotch, and Samuel Starbuck to Newport, Rhode Island and New York City to parlay with British commanders so that trade could continue unmolested.
 The resulting agreement held that "the depredations would cease, provided the Town of Nantucket would observe strict neutrality".

-In December 1778, when a British schooner wrecked on the Nantucket coastline, Timothy Folger outfitted the shipwrecked British forces with small vessels and provisions in order to get them safely to New York.
-The British also cooperated with islanders during this time, when, in April 1779, loyalist forces came to Nantucket with orders not to harm or uproot local citizens, but to "destroy rebel property wherever it be found."
+In December 1778, when a British schooner wrecked on the Nantucket coastline, Timothy Folger supplied her crew with small vessels and provisions in order to get them safely to New York.
+In April 1779, Loyalist troops came to Nantucket with orders not to harm or uproot local citizens, but to "destroy rebel property wherever it be found."

 Nantucket's continued trade with the British after the islanders' declaration of neutrality created questions of divided loyalty from the authorities in Massachusetts.
-As a result, on September 25, 1782 Nantucket convened a town meeting and drafted a letter to the Court of Massachusetts, which explained the islanders' economic constraints and their desire to remain neutral during the war.
+As a result, on September 25, 1782 Nantucket convened a town meeting and drafted a letter to the Courts of Massachusetts, which explained the islanders' economic constraints and their desire to remain neutral during the war.
 Frederick Folger, the town clerk, signed the letter.
 The letter addressed rumors that Nantucket had continued to trade secretly with New York City.
-In the following weeks, William Rotch and Samuel Starbuck were sent as envoys to Philadelphia, where in the winter of 1782 an official Agreement of Neutrality was drafted, signed, and made law.
+In the following weeks, Rotch and Starbuck were sent as envoys to Philadelphia, where in the winter of 1782 an official Agreement of Neutrality was drafted, signed, and made law.
 As one scholar noted, "Nantucket struggled through the war and experienced considerable prosperity after the proclamation of peace."